ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 A WT_STOP_SENDING capsule MUST NOT be sent multiple times for the same stream.
 While QUIC permits redundant STOP_SENDING frames, the ordering guarantee in HTTP/2 makes this unnecessary.
-A [stream error](#errors) of type WEBTRANSPORT_STREAM MUST be sent if a second WT_STOP_SENDING capsule is received.
+A [stream error](#errors) of type WEBTRANSPORT_STREAM_STATE_ERROR MUST be sent if a second WT_STOP_SENDING capsule is received.

 ## WT_STREAM Capsule {#WT_STREAM}